132: James Taylor, ‘Enough To Be On Your Way’

 James Taylor, ‘Enough To Be On Your Way’

 She never came here to visit me in the life I made for myself.
 For many years it was logistically and financially impractical, and then she got sick.
 But I understand that she really didn’t want to come, so strongly did she resent my having moved to “the other side of the world”.
 She loved me simply and deeply and purely, as I did her.
 She wanted me near her on occasion, in the hard times, in the good times, as she went through her life.
-But I had removed myself, and she never overcame the resentment of that fact.
+But I had removed myself, and she never overcame the resentment of that.

-Then our folks started getting old, finances and costs changed, and I began visiting every year or two.
+Then our folks started getting old, finances and costs changed, and I began visiting the US every year or two.
 We’d usually meet in Florida for the best part of a week, without spouses, just the organic family of dinosaurs.
 She and I would hide out on our parents’ veranda.
 She’d smoke her Marlboros, and we’d open our hearts to each other.

 It was only long after she’d passed away that I came to understand how she missed me, because that’s how I still miss her.
 She was the one person to whom I could open up completely unguardedly – one quarter stranger on a plane, one quarter twin personality, one half unadulterated love.
 Life goes on, with all its blessings and curses, with all its joys and disappointments, with all its tribulations and trials.
 There’s so much I want to share with that one person in the world through whose veins flowed the same blood as mine.
 Madie’s absence is a gaping void in my soul.

 There’s a song that I associate with my sister’s death.
 That statement demands some justification.
 My love for my sister is bigger than any pop song.
 I don’t equate the depth of my love for her, or my sadness over her absence with dropping a quarter in a juke box.
 But there’s no denying that that which comes through the car radio is the soundtrack of our lives, as surely as the violinists in a Hollywood tearjerker manipulate our heartstrings.
 A pop song is just a pop song, and a life is a life.
-But in our real lives, the two are intertwined, each person with his own background accompaniment.
+But in our real lives, the two are intertwined, each person with his own background music.

 James Taylor is a few months older than me.
 I’ve been listening to him closely and attentively since we were 21.
 James was the second of five children of Trude and Ike Taylor.
 Ike was a patrician and a closet lush, dean of the Chapel Hill medical school who ran away on an expedition to Antarctica to stay drunk and avoid the real world.
 Alex Taylor was the firstborn of the five rebellious children, filling the role of convention-breaker and thus drawing the heaviest flack.
 James moved more comfortably into the role of singer-substance abuser after Alex had broken all the curfews.
 Alex named his firstborn after brother James, and James in turn wrote the swaddling nephew a lullaby called ‘Sweet Baby James’.
 Alex himself was an unsuccessful singer, an accomplished drinker, rough and gruff and unsettled and loveable.
 In 1993, he died after sinking into a booze-induced coma.